Jeunese/jeunese.github.io/docs/get-started.md

-# Get started
+# Get started with documentation

 This article uses examples that apply to technical documentation for administrators (as opposed to end-users, developers, technicians, or peers) but the precise audience isn't important.
 What matters is that, once you've defined your target audience, you create content that is *helpful* for that audience.

 This isn't a case of simply aggregating information in one place.
 Technical documentation is about presenting *useful* content that is clear, searchable, and easy for your target audience to read, follow, and use.
 It should empower them to get their jobs done.

-There are five high-level tasks involved in getting started with Docs-as-Code:
+There are five high-level tasks involved in getting started with product documentation:

 1. Define your documentation goals
 1. Create a content framework and strategy.